 - Gold certification from GREENGUARD

 One thing that landed the Pure Green Latex Mattress on our list is the pure latex consistency.
 This is made from pure and natural latex foam with no fillers or blend.
 This is certified Gold by GREENGUARD meaning it’s free from any artificial fire retardants or chemical barriers.

 The latex material is encased inside a quilted cotton cover that’s equally organic and chemical-free.
 It’s blended with organic wool harvested from New Zealand.

 Overall, this best latex mattress has a medium firmness.
 Its pinpointed elastic support allows the latex foam to adjust on every move without sinking or sagging fast.
 Unlike other latex foams that compress after a few months, the Pure Green Latex Mattress stays in shape.

 Outstanding sleep feature: If you’re a hot sleeper, this mattress is the right fit for you.
 It’s crafted with tiny air chambers all over the foam to let air circulate as you sleep.
 And since you’ll get wool and cotton on the cover, there’s no doubt that it would be comfy every night.

-If you want a latex mattress that shares features with memory foam, the closest you’ll get is the LUCID Plush Gel Memory Foam with Latex Mattress.
-The LUCID Plush Gel Mattress has four layers of foam: one inch of bamboo charcoal memory foam, three inches of gel memory foam, two inches of natural latex foam, and 10 inches of support foam.
+If you want a latex mattress that shares features with memory foam, the closest you’ll get is the LUCID Cooling Gel Memory Foam with Latex Mattress.
+The LUCID Cooling Gel Mattress has four layers of foam: one inch of bamboo charcoal memory foam, three inches of gel memory foam, two inches of natural latex foam, and 10 inches of support foam.

 Take note, though, that this is an ultra-plush bed which is excellent for those who want the softest bed in town.
 It has an open cell technology that leaves lasting body impressions.
 It works for pressure relief but side sleepers should be cautious about shoulder support and hip position.